Information about unemployment benefits

 Use the second page of ESD’s Eligibility Checker to help figure out if you are eligible for unemployment benefits due to a layoff or reduction in hours related to COVID-19, either under ESD’s emergency rules or federal law.

-The amount of paid unemployment benefit is determined by ESD.
-The amount of the WA state benefit can be estimated using this ESD tool.
-The amount of paid unemployment benefits may also increase due to changes in federal law as described above.
+The amount of the WA state unemployment benefit is determined by ESD and can be estimated using this ESD tool.
+The amount of total paid unemployment benefits may also increase due to changes in federal law as described above.
 Individuals eligible for unemployment report any earnings as part of a “weekly claim,” including payments from UW such as wages or paid time off (e.g., holiday pay), which may reduce the weekly benefit amount.

 How to file for unemployment benefits

 To apply for unemployment benefits, follow the application process on ESD’s Unemployment benefits webpage.
 Use this ESD Checklist to understand the process and know what information you need to apply.

 Use your payslip to sum the total of your gross wages and to average how many hours you work on a weekly basis.
 You can enter gross wages per hour, week, month or year.

 When asked to identify your employer: